Skadden bankruptcy guru Butler moves to liquidation shop

 Along with Skadden partner Jay Goffman, Butler was instrumental in setting the agenda in the case, in which American resolved years of bitter labor disputes with unionized workers and then agreed to merge with U.S. Airways to create the world’s biggest airline.

-Butler also guided auto parts supplier Delphi through a restructuring.
-Delphi, which went bankrupt amid struggles to diversify its business after being spun off by General Motors, set a template for automotive industry restructurings that some bankruptcy experts credit with the relative smoothness of subsequent cases like those of GM and Chrysler.
+Butler also guided auto parts supplier Delphi (DLPH.N) through a restructuring.
+Delphi, which went bankrupt amid struggles to diversify its business after being spun off by General Motors (GM.N), set a template for automotive industry restructurings that some bankruptcy experts credit with the relative smoothness of subsequent cases like those of GM and Chrysler CHYRGC.UL.

-Butler also played key roles in the restructurings of US Airways, Xerox Corp and Kmart Corp.
+Butler also played key roles in the restructurings of US Airways, Xerox Corp (XRX.N) and Kmart Corp.

 Hilco specializes in buying and liquidating the assets of distressed and bankrupt companies, though it also appraises healthy firms.